What are the causes and treatment for genetic hair loss in Singapore?Skin, Hair & Nails Hair Loss

 Thanks in advance.

-I agree with Ethan that there may be 2 separate problems here.
+I agree that there may be 2 separate problems here.
 Genetic hairloss (androgenetic alopecia) is a gradual thinning of the hair over the frontal and vertex area.
 The scalp in androgenetic is not usually red.

 If there is redness of the scalp, this may be due to seborrheic eczema or psoriasis, but there are a number of other conditions that can also cause scalp redness.